Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ### Prefix advertisement:
 Automatically discovers prefixes to announce by inspecting the IPv6 addresses configured on an interface, including:
 - The IPv6 prefix derived from the ISP’s delegated prefix so LAN clients can configure their own GUAs via SLAAC.
-- Any other addresses and prefixes assigned to an interface as well as configured DNS nameservers.
+- Any other addresses and prefixes assigned to an interface.
 ### Router lifetime advertisement:
 Informs LAN clients of the router’s availability as the default gateway.